 The second namelist is the namelist which specifies the land surface model options to be used.
 This namelist can change depending on which land model is to be used in conjunction with the WRF-Hydro routing components.
-For example, a user would use one namelist when running the Noah land surface model coupled to WRF-Hydro but that user would need to use a different namelist file when running the CLM model or NASA LIS model coupled to WRF-Hydro.
+For example, a user would use one namelist when running the Noah land surface model coupled to WRF-Hydro but that user would need to use a different namelist file when running the CLM model, the NoahMP model or NASA LIS model coupled to WRF-Hydro.
 The reason for this is the WRF-Hydro is intended to be 'minimally-invasive' to other land surface models or land model driver structures and not require significant changes to those systems.
 This minimal invasiveness facilitates easier coupling with new systems and helps facilitate easy supportability and version control with those systems.

-In WRF-Hydro v1.0, the Noah land surface model is the main land surface model option and, when not coupled to WRF, it is driven by the NCAR HRLDAS.
-Therefore, the namelist to set up and run the NCAR HRLDAS system (namelist.hrldas) becomes the second namelist to be filled out by the user.
+In WRF-Hydro v3.0, the Noah and Noah-MP land surface models are the main land surface model options when WRF-Hydro is run in an uncoupled mode.
+As noted above, the namelist.hrldas is different between Noah and Noah-MP, although they have the same name.
 For a run where WRF-Hydro is coupled to the WRF model, the WRF model input file (namelist.input) becomes the second namelist file.
 A full printout of the 'namelist.hrldas' file is provided in Appendix A1.